The summary statistics are available in the “Open Access Dataset” tab.

 Description

-Human post-mortem brain samples were obtained from the Netherlands Brain Bank (NBB) and the Neuropathology Brain Bank and Research CoRE at Mount Sinai Hospital.
-The permission to collect human brain material was obtained from the Ethical Committee of the VU University Medical Center, Amsterdam, The Netherlands, and the Mount Sinai Institutional Review Board.
-For the Netherlands Brain bank, informed consent for autopsy, the use of brain tissue and accompanied clinical information for research purposes was obtained per donor ante-mortem.
+Post-mortem brain samples were obtained from the Netherlands Brain Bank (NBB).
+The permission to collect human brain material was obtained from the Ethical Committee of the VU University Medical Center, Amsterdam, The Netherlands.
+Informed consent for autopsy, the use of brain tissue and accompanied clinical information for research purposes was obtained per donor ante-mortem.
+Neuropathological assessments have been performed by the NBB.
+Detailed information per donor, including tissue type, age, sex, postmortem interval, pH of cerebrospinal fluid, cause of death, diagnosis, use of medication and neuropathological information is provided.

 DNA Genotyping